Table of Contents

 Check whether the brewer is properly seated in its place and its magnet is connected to the machine.

-If nothing seems to work, call the Keurig customer service.
+If nothing seems to work, call Keurig customer service.

-If all the above mentioned solutions fail, call the Keurig customer care or email Keurig’s service center.
+If all the above-mentioned solutions fail, call Keurig customer care or email Keurig’s service center.

 Check if your Keurig coffee maker is still under the warranty period.
 Provide the Keurig representative with the serial number of your brewer (generally found behind the water tank).
 If your brewer is still under warranty, Keurig will send you a brand-new brewer as a replacement.

-Above mentioned are the tips and tricks that work for many people whose Keurig won’t brew, but it really depends on each particular case.
+It is a fact that Keurig produces some of the best coffee machines on the market, however there can be times something doesn’t go right when you use it.
+The tips we mentioned in this article are the tips and tricks that work for many people whose Keurig won’t brew, but it really depends on each particular case.

 If you have any thoughts, suggestions, and comments, please feel free to share them with us in the comments section below.